gajjarHari/gajjarHari.github.io/README.md

     ![](files_for_README/gif_me.gif)

-      This will now start to create your website.
+      Now GitHub will start creating your website.
 It may take few minutes to several minutes.
 Once it is done, you can visit your website by searching ```username.github.io```.

       > Note: Make sure to change the ```username```.

-      *Etter writes about what makes a static site generator so greate.
+      *Etter explains what makes a static site generator so great.
 The site generator does everything for you.
 You only have to create a text file that the site generator can go through.*

       *It is great because:*
       * *There is nothing to install*
       * *You do not have to worry about application dependencies*
       * *Working with the website is easy*
-      * *The site create the website for you*
+      * *The site creates the website for you*

       *This makes sites like GitHub and many others a great tool.*

 #### 3. Format your resume by giving it a style
-Create a file named ```_config.yml```.
+1. Create a file named ```_config.yml```.
 Make sure to have the underscore in front of the name as shown here.
-Then you can go to GitHub pages [supported themes](https://pages.GitHub.com/themes/) to find yourself a theme.
-To add the theme I used, follow the steps below.

- 1. Add ```theme: jekyll-theme-modernist``` in it, then
+2. Add ```theme: jekyll-theme-modernist``` in it
- 2. Commit the file to confirm the changes.
+3. Commit the file to confirm the changes

-Now your file has theme to it like my website theme below.
+Now your file has theme to it like my website below.

 ![](files_for_README/GIFMaker_me.gif)